 FAQ Lost Buick Keys Replacement:

-A: A good rule of thumb is that a key that had a plastic cover at the top and/or the was made after the year of 2000, most chances had a chip in it.
+A: A good rule of thumb is that a key that had a plastic cover at the top and/or the vehicle was manufactured after the year 1998 most likely had a chip in it.

 An automotive locksmith for Buick keys replacement can do that on site.
 Alternatively, you can contact the dealer, but the car will have to be towed there.

 Below are examples of the different types of Buick keys and remote “push to start button” smart key fobs:

 Remote car key – Buick fob “push to start” intelligent car key: It typically looks like some sort of remote.
 This fob car key has a chip and therefore will need to be coded.